 How Long Does It Take To Evict A Tenant In NYC Without A Lease?

 Under New York State law, all tenants are entitled to certain basic rights, regardless of whether or not they have a lease.
-These rights include the right to a safe and habitable living environment, the right to be free from discrimination, and the right to due process.
+These rights include the right to a safe and habitable living environment, freedom from discrimination, and the right to due process.

 Due process means that a tenant cannot be evicted without first being given notice and an opportunity to contest the eviction.
 In most cases, tenants in New York City who do not have a lease are entitled to 30-day notice before being evicted.